Jeffrey-Moon/Liquid-Handler/README.md

 ## Construction

 The bill of materials and the details about the 3D print components are in the pdf [Liquid_Handler_Materials.pdf](assets/Liquid_Handler_Materials.pdf) (The bill of materials were last updated on Aug 19th, 2024 and the prices might have altered over time).
+Download the PDF to access the links used to buy each component.
 The required 3D print files are located in the stl folder.

 ## Running the Device